srujanmajeti/Personal-Stock-Broker/README.md

 ### Data Description

-I've considered approximately 2500 tickers for my project that are complied from famous stock market indices like S&P500, RUSSELL 1000, DOW JONES etc. I'm getting all my data from Yahoo Finance API.
+I've considered approximately 2500 tickers for the project that are complied from famous stock market indices like S&P500, RUSSELL 1000, DOW JONES etc. I'm getting all my data from Yahoo Finance API.
 I have 2 types of data considered: Historic data and Real-time data.
 Historic data is a day-wise data and Real-time data is minute-by-minute data.

 ### Data Pipeline

 {picture}

-- Initially data will fetched from Yahoo Finance API and pre-process the data to store the data into Amazon DynamoDB from multiple EC2 instances.
+- Initially data will be fetched from Yahoo Finance API and pre-process the data to store the data into Amazon DynamoDB from multiple EC2 instances.
 - To calculate stock metrics on historic and real-time data, I used Apache Spark as my compute engine.
 - To visualize and create a an alert system, I used Python Dash and Amazon SES.
 - To monitor the pipeline and schedule all the sequential jobs, I deployed a server with Apache Airflow.